-Cricket has been played in Wales since at least the first recorded match in Pembrokeshire in 1763 (several years ahead of Scotland).
+In Wales we can only look back and reflect that cricket has been played since at least the first recorded match in Pembrokeshire in 1763 (several years ahead of Scotland).
 There are 230 amateur clubs in Wales compared with 140 in Scotland, (which like Wales has its own league) and an estimated 14,000 Welsh-based players.
-Yet the highest level of representation Wales achieves is as “Wales Minor Counties” in the English Minor Counties, Western Division, a sort of second division to the County Championship.
+Yet, the highest level of representation Wales achieves is as “Wales Minor Counties” in the English Minor Counties, Western Division, a sort of second division to the County Championship.

 Interestingly, Wales has had international cricket sides at various points throughout the past 100 years and they have had some notable successes.
 Wales played England three times in 50-over matches between 2002-2004 and even managed to win the first encounter to the amazement of all.
 A Welsh side also appeared 16 times in the 1920s playing among others New Zealand (drawing) West Indies (winning) and South Africa (losing).
 A Welsh team also featured in the ICC Trophy in 1979, and in a Triple Crown championship with Scotland and Ireland between 1993 and 2001.

 Several attempts have been made over recent years to argue the case for a Wales cricket team, including not surprisingly by Plaid Cymru.
-In a Senedd debate in 2013 both Conservatives and Labour members lent their support to the idea of a revived Welsh side, and the case was made again in 2015 by Bethan Jenkins (as she then was) of Plaid Cymru.
+In a Senedd debate in 2013 both Conservatives and Labour members lent their support to the idea of a revived Welsh side, and the case was also made again in 2015 by Bethan Sayed.
 In 2017, First Minister, Carwyn Jones, called for the re-introduction of a Welsh One Day team.

-Would Glamorgan have to leave or be forced to quit the county championship as some fear?
-There are currently non-represented English counties – Devon, Lincolnshire, Cumbria, Berkshire perhaps – which might welcome the chance to take the county’s place in the County Championship if Welsh cricket was separated from the English set-up.
-But this sounds very much like special pleading.
+This sounds very much like special pleading, however.
 Wales has an international football side, and this has not prevented Cardiff City, Swansea City, Newport County and Wrexham from playing in the English football professional system so why need Glamorgan lose its place in the county championship?

 Again, would Glamorgan necessarily be weakened by the emergence of a Welsh side competing independently?
 Several decades ago, Glamorgan consisted mainly of Welsh players plus a few overseas stiffeners.
 Today the side is almost entirely composed of cricketers from outside Wales and a handful of Welsh players, so a Welsh team would hardly be drawing on the same resources.
 Nor need matches be played in Cardiff in competition with Glamorgan.
 Swansea has a long tradition of support for cricket and lost out, much to its chagrin, to Cardiff when Glamorgan decided to concentrate most fixtures at Sophia Gardens.
 Swansea could be the new home of Welsh cricket.
 Matches could also be played in other venues around Wales, as was previously the Glamorgan practice.)